naman2304/notes/effective-java-3rd.md

 }
 ```

-Wildcard, used when type T is actually a parameter in a generic class.
-Because say Integer is a subclass of Object, but List<Integer> is not a subclass of List<Object>
+Wildcard, used when we don't know or don't care about type.
+Because say Integer is a subclass of Object, but `List<Integer>` is not a subclass of `List<Object>`
 ```java
 public class Main {
 	public static void main(String[] args) {